Samoa country brief

 Samoa participates in Australia's Seasonal Worker Programme.
 The Programme started in 2012 to help Australian employers access short-term labour in rural and regional areas to meet their seasonal harvest needs.
 As at 30 June 2017, 818 Samoans have participated in the Programme.

 For more information visit the Australian Government Seasonal Worker Programme

 Australia and Samoa signed a Partnership for Security in August 2010 in Port Vila.
 Under the Defence Cooperation Program with Samoa, Australia provided a Pacific Class Patrol Boat to the Samoan Police Service's maritime wing in March 1988.
 Full-time, in-country Royal Australian Navy maritime surveillance and technical advisers provide support for the vessel and develop indigenous maritime surveillance and response capabilities.

 The program also provides in-country and Australia-based training in technical and professional skills, good governance and management.
 As well as maritime surveillance, the patrol boat is also provides a search and rescue capability, which was significant in the aftermath of the 2009 tsunami, when the patrol boat acted as a mobile response unit assessing damage and managing communications.

 An increasing number of Australians are visiting Samoa each year as tourists, while the number of Samoans travelling to Australia is also increasing.
 There are also a range of community, church and institution-to-institution links.
 The 2016 census recorded approximately 76,000 Australians identifying themselves as of Samoan ancestry.

 New Colombo Plan

 To date, the New Colombo Plan has supported over 200 students to study and undertake work-based learning activities in Samoa.
-It is expected that more than 80 Australian students will spend time in Samoa in 2017 under the Plan.
+80 Australian students spent time in Samoa in 2017 under the Plan.